Foundation for a Smoke-Free World

-The Foundation for a Smoke-Free World is an organization founded in 2017.
-It is funded by Philip Morris International, which had initial plans for $80 million in annual funding, with the aim of smoking harm reduction.
-The current pledge agreement from PMI to the Foundation, modified in September 2020, promises $35 million in funding to the Foundation from 2022 through 2029.
+The Foundation for a Smoke-Free World is an organization focused on smoking harm reduction founded in 2017.
+In May 2024, it changed its name to Global Action to End Smoking.

+It is funded by the tobacco industry Philip Morris International (PMI), which initially planned to provide $80 million dollars in annual funding.
+The pledge agreement from PMI to the Foundation, modified in September 2020, promised $35 million in funding to the Foundation from 2022 through 2029.
+In 2023, the agreement was terminated, with a payment of $140 million.

+The World Health Organization (WHO) urged not to collaborate with this front organization of the tobacco industry.
+Stanford University School of Medicine's extensive research has also exposed PMI's claims to move away from cigarettes and become 'smoke-free' as propaganda.

 History

+Foundation for a Smoke-Free World

 In its first year, the Foundation spent more on public relations than on scientific research, but had not yet spent most of its yearly budget.
 Its president was Derek Yach, a former World Health Organization (and later PepsiCo) executive.

-An investigation conducted by Le Monde (France), The Investigative Desk (Netherlands), Follow the money (Netherlands) and Knack, published in April 2021, suggests that the Foundation for a Smoke-Free World, which is not transparent about the grants it gives to other entities, is a lobbying tool used by Philip Morris International to circumvent the WHO Framework Convention on Tobacco Control, whose article 5.3 aims to protect public decisions from tobacco industry lobbying.
-According to the authors of the investigation, who relied on internal documents of Philip Morris International dated seven years prior in 2014, PMI's strategy consisted of dividing the tobacco control movement (schematically divided between "prohibitionists" and "pragmatists") and bending the WHO in order to promote alternative products (e-cigarettes, heated tobacco, etc.) to cigarettes.
+An investigation conducted by investigative journalists of Le Monde, The Investigative Desk (Netherlands), Follow the Money (Netherlands) and Knack, published in April 2021, suggested that the Foundation for a Smoke-Free World is a lobbying tool used by Philip Morris International to circumvent the WHO Framework Convention on Tobacco Control.
+According to internal documents from 2014, PMI's strategy consisted of dividing the tobacco control movement (schematically divided between "prohibitionists" and "pragmatists") and bending the WHO in order to promote alternative products (e-cigarettes, heated tobacco, etc.) to cigarettes.

-At least one group of researchers who received funding from the Foundation allegedly failed to declare the funding and journals have been accused of neglecting to apply conflict of interest policies.
 The Center of Excellence for the Acceleration of Harm Reduction (CoEHAR) at the University of Catania is funded by the Foundation (through an intermediate company named ECLAT SRL) and some of its researchers (such as Riccardo Polosa) published tobacco-related papers without declaring funds received from the Foundation nor conflicts of interest.
 Advocacy groups directly or indirectly funded by the Foundation have stated that vaping with electronic cigarettes is a safer choice than smoking cigarettes, regarding the health effects of COVID-19.